exercism/docs/community/suggesting-exercise-improvements.md

 There are quite a few consequences in changing an exercise:
 1. Firstly, adding new tests may well break existing solutions.
   This has the consequence of outdating thousands of people's work, which is frustrating for them if the extra tests aren't highlighting any existing bugs.
-2. It also has the consequence of us having to retest everyone's work, which has both an enviromental and financially cost.
+2. It also has the consequence of us having to retest everyone's work, which has both an environmental and financial cost.
 3. Finally, this work involves one or more maintainers taking the time to review the changes, which means they're not able to make other improvements to the track during that time.

 For all these reasons, we are careful to only change exercises where there's a strong identifiable benefit.